ewaldmire/ascender/docs/docsite/rst/administration/awx-manage.rst

     awx-manage inventory_import --source=/ansible/inventory/ --inventory-id=1

-By default, inventory data already stored in Ascender blends with data from the external source.
+By default, inventory data already stored in climber blends with data from the external source.
 To use only the external data, specify ``--overwrite``.
 To specify that any existing hosts get variable data exclusively from the ``--source``, specify ``--overwrite_vars``.
 The default behavior adds any new variables from the external source, overwriting keys that already exist, but preserves any variables that were not sourced from the external data source.

 ::